 Many people will argue this is the saw’s greatest advantage.
 I place self-rescue in the first place, just because we can avoid so many other problems, potentially serious problems, by getting out of the one we’re already in.
 But forget rescue or emergencies for a minute.
 If we’re camping, hiking, overlanding, canoe tripping, and so on, a saw will process wood MUCH FASTER than an axe.
 And by wood, we mean small trunks for firewood.

-Another reason why the BIGBOY is always in my pack.
-When ATVing and out 30 clicks on a lonely trail, if an emergency presents and I have to spend the night, it won’t be a problem.
-With fire, we have heat, a source to cook food, and a means to make water safe for drinking.
+Another reason why the BIGBOY wood cutting saw is always in my pack.
+When ATVing and out 30 clicks on a lonely trail, if an emergency presents and I have to spend the night, wilderness survival won’t be a problem.
+With campfire preparation, we can make a fire for heat, a source to cook food, and a means to make water safe for drinking.

 Why the Silky BIGBOY?

-When purchasing your BIGBOY, you have options in teeth sizes – marked by a color-coded handle.
+When purchasing your BIGBOY saw, you have options in teeth sizes – marked by a color-coded handle.
 Here is a breakdown by handle type:

 Colour | TPI * | USE |